The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 Each action should be tied to a specific piece of feedback, ensuring that your changes are targeted and effective.

-2. Keep your clients in the loop
+2. Keep your patients in the loop

 This not only shows that you value their input, but also keeps them engaged and invested in your services.
-Regular updates about the changes you're making can foster a sense of collaboration and trust, strengthening your client relationships.
+Regular updates about the changes you're making can foster a sense of collaboration and trust, strengthening your patient relationships.

 3. Track the impact